zcash/zips/drafts/zip-daira-mempool-limitation.rst

 to be interpreted only as placing requirements on the zcashd implementation (and potentially other implementations that have adopted this specification in full).

 The mempool of a node holds a set of transactions.
-Each transaction has a cost, which is an integer defined as:
+Each transaction has a *cost*, which is an integer defined as:

-  max(serialized transaction size in bytes, 4000) + fee_penalty
+  max(serialized transaction size in bytes, 4000)

-where ``fee_penalty`` is 16000 if the transaction pays a fee less than 10000 zatoshi, otherwise 0.
+Each transaction also has an *eviction weight*, which is *cost* + *fee_penalty*, where *fee_penalty* is 16000 if the transaction pays a fee less than 10000 zatoshi, otherwise 0.

 Each node also MUST hold a FIFO queue RecentlyEvicted of pairs (txid, time), where the time indicates when the given txid was evicted.
 This SHOULD be empty on node